jueves, 19 de diciembre de 2019

 "Indeed, the very hairs of your head are all numbered.
 Don't be afraid..."
 Luke 12.7

 We are counted and we count.
-The Universe is a vast entity of interconnected and fluid triads.
-Each one of us participates in the universal dance as a force in the triad
+The Universe is a vast entity of interconnected triads.
+We participate in the universal dance as a force in a triad

 A triad consists of the active interaction of three forces.
-Science recognises two forces, but it is unaware of a third force.
-Yet the third force is implicit in scientific formulation.
-To avoid stalemate there must be a third element that weakens "the action-reaction" immobility and allows further progression.
+Science recognises two forces, but it is unaware of a third one.
+Yet a third force is implicit in scientific formulation.
+To avoid stalemate there must be a third element which weakens the automatic 'action reaction' and enables further progression.

-Man can act as a false third force or as a true third force.
-When acting as a false third force we lend our powers to one of the conflicting sides ensuring automatic repetition (like-dislike, right-wrong, good-bad, etc.) When we act as a true reconciling third force we hold in ourselves the tension between two poles, and become a medium through which a fourth or healing power may enter creation, facilitating conscious evolution.
+Man can act either as a necessary false third force or as a conscious true third force.
+Acting as a false third force we lend our powers to one of the conflicting sides ensuring automatic repetition (like-dislike, right-wrong, good-bad, etc.) When we act as a true reconciling third force we hold in ourselves the tension between two poles, and become the gate through which creative powers may enter and change for example the stalemate of war.

 *The ego is not an independent force, but it is a force, except that it can only operate through the active or resisting forces.
 It cannot be an independent or true reconciling force because its view is dual.
 The ego cannot love both friends and enemies and become a neutralising force at the same time.
 Love your enemies is beyond its comprehension.